openfaas/docs/docs/cli/templates.md

 ##### Node.js 12 `node12` - Set max json request body size
 Change the maximum size of a JSON request body by setting the environment variable `MAX_JSON_SIZE`.
 The default value is `'100kb'`
 > Note: the value must be enclosed in quotes `'` `'`

+This is useful when the function is expected to receive large amounts of JSON data in a single request.
+For instance, when working with large data sets and complex object types.

 ```yaml
   environment: